ArjunaCluster/ArjunaUsers/.github/ISSUE_TEMPLATE/user-support.md

 ## What I've Tried

-Please List what you've tried to debug the issue.
-Please include commands and resulting output
+> List what you've tried to debug the issue, and any commands you've tried
+> Include **both** the output of a command **and** the command itself

 1) I googled...
 2) I looked for similar issues
 3) ...

+> If you don't have a shell command, delete this example
 ```shell # 'shell' here because we're showing a shell command
 > awesome_command
 Output from awesome_command
 ```

-> If you do not have any of the above, please explain why you do not have it, and submit the issue, however, the more information you give us, the better we can help you.
+> Thank you for filling out the issue template.
+We will do our best to help you